neta540/docker-remote-port-gateway/Readme.md

 docker run --name ras -v rasdata:/root/keys -e USERS=10 -e HOST="gateway.example.com" -e PORT=2222 -p 2222:22 -d docker-rp-ras
 ```

 Generated keys and known_hosts file will be available in rasdata volume.
-We can copy them to use them on the clients using:
+We can copy them to a folder for later use using:

 ```sh
 # Generate a folder to copy RAS data